-In the last year, the Junior League of San Jose has:
+In the past few years, the Junior League of San Jose has:

-- Launched our Season of Service from Mary Harriman’s (our 1901 Junior League founder) birthday, November 17th, through Martin Luther King Jr. Day.
-Together, our members volunteered over 25,000 hours
+- Launched our Season of Service from Mary Harriman’s (our 1901 Junior League founder) birthday, November 17, through Martin Luther King Jr. Day.
+Together, our members have regularly volunteered over 25,000 hours during this time.

-- Hosted our first annual Women’s Leadership Conversation highlighting and learning from local women leaders
+- Hosted our a Women’s Leadership Conversation in 2021, highlighting and learning from local women leaders

 - Successfully advocated for the nation’s first Basic Income pilot that will provide $1,000 per month to eligible transitional-age foster youth between 21 and 24 years of age in Santa Clara County